saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 The list that `findall` returns is stored in `ospf_neighbors`.
 If we would print the type of every item in the list returned by `findall`, it would show `<type 'lxml.etree._Element'>`.

-In case we wanted to see how this information looks, we could decide to use `etree.tostring`.
+In case we wanted to see how the information inside every item of the returned list looks, we could decide to use `etree.tostring`.
 This requires us putting in `from lxml import etree` as well as adding the following code right after using `findall`:

 ```python
 for neighbor in ospf_neighbors: